indigo-dc/oidc-agent/gitbook/user.md

 oidc-agent
 ```
 This will print out shell commands which have to be executed in the shell where
-you want to run oidc-add, oidc-gen, and any client.
+you want to run oidc-add, oidc-gen, and any application using oidc-agent.

 To start oidc-agent and directly set the needed environment variables you can use:
 ```